hemeac/kiwiTechTree/README.md

 * Kerbalism (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting)

 ## General Gameplay Changes
-I change probe behavior in two ways.
-First is I have kept PBC's Telemetry Report.
+* Probe behavior changes in two ways:  First is I have kept PBC's Telemetry Report.
 It is a nice and easy way to get some early science which is obviously needed given the additional nodes.
 I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.
-I've renamed the command pods to reflect the relative node in which they appear.
+* Renamed the command pods to reflect the relative node in which they appear.
+* Cockpit heat resistance has been reduced until High-Altitude Flight
+* Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.